Jinya-Su/Jinya-Su.github.io/_pages/Prospective.md

 Yes.

 2. **Do you have PhD scholarship/funding to support me?**
 Opportunity generally comes and goes.
 But I will surely advertise the studentship widely.
-Otherwise, you have to do a self-funded PhD (e.g. family, government, industry, etc.), which is very common in the U.K., particularly for international students.
+Otherwise, you have to seek your own funding or sponsorship (e.g. family, government, industry, etc.), which is very common in the U.K., particularly for international students.
 If you are a Chinese, you may consider the [China Scholarship Council (CSC) Scholarship](https://www.abdn.ac.uk/study/funding/348).

 3. **I am self-funded.
 Will you accept me straightaway?**
 Being self-funded does not mean that you get the PhD offer and can straightway work with me.
 Your suitability should be assessed as usual such as education and research background.